mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 the model is small enough to train fast, which is ideal for trying out new ideas and experimenting with new techniques.

-The model will be a ResNet as proposed in:
+The model is a ResNet as proposed in:
 ```
 Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun
 Deep Residual Learning for Image Recognition. arXiv:1512.03385
 ```

+This is the default model (some parameters can be easily changed in this implementation, as number of layers):
 ```
 INFO:tensorflow:image after unit resnet/tower_0/stage/residual_v1/: (?, 16, 32, 32)
 INFO:tensorflow:image after unit resnet/tower_0/stage/residual_v1_1/: (?, 16, 32, 32)